THE EARLY YEARS

 The following month, Slovakia gained the dubious distinction of becoming the first Axis partner to formally consent to the deportation of its Jews within the context of the “Final Solution” when Slovakian government officials signed an agreement with Germany to expedite deportations of able-bodied, young Jewish men to Poland.

 Officials in her hometown of Humenné assured families that girls would work as “contract volunteers” in a factory that was making boots for troops.
-When Edith and Lea out the door to register to become part of this new female workforce, she thought they’d be back for lunch.
-Some 200 girls gathered at the school to register for an SS official of the Schutzstaffel (Protection Squadron).
+When Edith and Lea walked out the door to register to become part of this new female workforce, she thought they’d be back for lunch.
+Some 100 girls or more were gathered at the school to register for an SS official of the Schutzstaffel (Protection Squadron).
 A doctor ordered all girls to strip for a health exam.
-Although this absolutely unheard of, they all obeyed.
+Although this was absolutely unheard of, they all obeyed.
 It was Friday and their parents were waiting outside, prior to Shabbat.
 The girls were whisked out of the back exit of the school and herded towards the train station.

 There was no chance for the girls to say goodbye to their parents.
 On their train ride through the Tatra Mountains they tried to lift their spirits by singing the Slovak anthem.
 Nearly a thousand young women were gathered at Poprad, about 75 miles west of Humenné.
 Eventually, after five days in a barracks, they were forced to board dank and empty cattle cars.
 The guards beat them until they cooperated.
 “I was with my sister and the closest friends of ours—we wanted to be together,” she says.
 “There was nothing inside.
 There wasn’t a bucket.
 No water.
 Not anything.
 Just a little window.”